Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 Here we can see our parent question, is "Marital Status".
 Thus, we would select this question for the IF statement.

 Next, we need to choose a STATE.
-Law Ruler offers the following states to be used in your conditional logic statements:
+Legal CRM offers the following states to be used in your conditional logic statements:

 Is Empty - This state will trigger the logic statement if the field is empty/has no value